jasonbosco/user-bee/README.md

 user-bee
 ========

-UserBee is a framework to trigger and send automated emails based on user behavior.
+UserBee is a framework to trigger and send automated emails asynchronously based on user behavior.

+A common use case is to setup [drip email campaigns](http://en.wikipedia.org/wiki/Drip_marketing).

 ## Installation